nwpu-graduation-project/MindParadise/README.md

 	sudo apt-get install git git-core

 ## Install

 ### install mindparadise

 #### first clone the repo:

 	git clone git@github.com:nwpu-graduation-project/MindParadise.git ~/mindparadise/

 #### next configure apache2:

-1.Make sure you are loading up mod_rewrite correctly.
+##### Make sure you are loading up mod_rewrite correctly.
-You should see something like:LoadModule rewrite_module libexec/apache2/mod_rewrite.so,which is in the file /etc/apache2/mod-available/rewirte.load
-however,the apache2 do not load the rewrite module,so you should load it:
-To make a symbolic link, execute the command: cd /etc/apache2/mods-enables
+You should see something like:"LoadModule rewrite_module libexec/apache2/mod_rewrite.so", which is in the file /etc/apache2/mod-available/rewirte.load.
+However,the apache2 do not load the rewrite module,so you should load it.To make a symbolic link, execute the command:

+	cd /etc/apache2/mods-enables;
-	sudo ln -s ../mods-available/rewrite.load .
+	sudo ln -s ../mods-available/rewrite.load;

-or execute the command to achieve the same effect
+Or execute the command to achieve the same effect:

-	sudo a2enmod rewrite
+	sudo a2enmod rewrite;

-2.let apache2 can write things to directory install-path/app/tmp
-execute the command:
+##### let apache2 can write things to directory install-path/app/tmp, execute the command:

 	sudo chgrp -R www-data app/tmp;
 	chmod -R 774 app/tmp;

-3.you must change your VirtualHost attribute DocumentRoot to 'install-path/app/webroot'.
+##### you must change your VirtualHost attribute DocumentRoot to 'install-path/app/webroot'.
 And make sure that an .htaccess override is allowed and that AllowOverride is set to All for the correct DocumentRoot.
 You should see something similar to:(change the virtualhost of apache2, which define in the file /etc/apahce2/sites-enabled/000-default or file /etc/apache2/httpd.conf)

-you can make it in 2 ways:
+you can make it in 2 ways below:

-1.you can modify the file /etc/apahce2/sites-enabled/000-default like this.
+###### you can modify the file /etc/apahce2/sites-enabled/000-default like this.

 	<VirtualHost *:80>
 		ServerAdmin webmaster@localhost